 - Visitors must schedule in advance of visit.
 Visitors will be subject to screening when entering the facility.
 They will be asked questions to determine if they have any symptoms, if they have traveled outside the country in the past 14 days, or if they have been exposed to anyone with a confirmed or suspected case of COVID-19.
 In addition, temperature will be taken and must be below 99.1 or the visit will have to be rescheduled.
 Anyone visiting a non-vaccinated resident may be asked to complete a COVID-19 rapid test and that test must have a negative result in order to visit.

 - Visitors may only visit residents in their private rooms (not in semi-private room) or designated area(s) and not in common areas.
 Although the Governor lifted the State of Emergency, as a healthcare facility, we must still wear our masks at Oakland Heights.
+Please understand that our public restrooms may be off limits to visitors to help reduce the risk of COVID-19.
 Limits on visitation hours and number of visitors will be set by the facility Administrator.
 Currently visitation is unlimited: 7 days a week from 9:00am – 4:00pm.
 If 9a – 4p does not work within your schedule, please contact Christina Arnold, Director of Nursing or Paige Knauss, Assistant Director of Nursing at 402-685-5683 to discuss.
 We will work towards accommodating visits within your schedule if possible.
 Please understand the scheduled times are necessary so that we can keep track of how many visitors are in the facility at one time.
 Too many visitors in the building can affect the ability to maintain the core principles of infection control.
 Surgical masks must be worn at all times and social distancing is highly recommended.